damejeras/ferry/README.md

 ### Service Discovery

 `ferry`'s service discovery is meant to be read by humans first.
-It is formatted like this:
+Handler for service discovery is created by walking router's routing tree.
+If you enabled it, `/api/v1` response should like this:
 ```json
 [
   {